supervisely-ecosystem/mvd-docs/README.md

 Before training a NN model, you need to annotate your Input Project.
 We recommend to annotate your videos in Supervisely, because this way you can annotate precise frames where an action starts and ends, which will help the model learn much better.
 Also, the labeling tool is very convenient and has a lot of features that will help you annotate your data faster.

-Annotation format: The annotations should contain the mouse actions (Head/Body Twitch, Self-Grooming) represented as Tags.
+Annotation format: The annotations should contain the mouse actions (Head/Body Twitch, Self-Grooming) represented as **Tags**.
 Each tag has a start time and end time, where the action is happening.
 You don't need to manually annotate bounding boxes around the mouse, because our mouse detector will do it at the preprocessing stage.

 The Supervisely Video Labeling Toolbox provides extensive possibilities for any type of labeling, you can learn more about it in the [Video Labeling Toolbox](https://docs.supervisely.com/labeling/labeling-toolbox/videos-3.0) documentation.
-In this casem, we'll only need to work with Frame-based Tags, which meants that we're labeling segments of frames in the video for specific actions.
+In this case, you only need to work with **Frame-based Tags**, which means that you will label segments of frames in the video for specific actions.

 ### Defining the Tags